PatrickCLipscomb/Local-Swap/README.md

 #  Local Swap
 ## *By Patrick Lipscomb*

 Local Swap is a complex application that allows users to create profiles and trade items with other users via a geographically and socially enabled environment.
-Users locations are hidden via a location scrambling function that offsets their given location by up to 500 ft.
-Directions are available for users to locate other users, but those directions will never point to a users true location.
-In this way users locations are used as an asset to the application but not made available for other users.
+User locations are hidden via a location scrambling function that offsets their given location by up to 500 ft.
+Directions are available for users to locate other users, but those directions will never point to a user's true location.
+In this way user locations are used as an asset to the application but not made available for other users.

 ##  Important Notice

-When logging in for the first time, use *Email: local@swap.app*  *Password: password*
+When logging in for the first time, use **Email: local@swap.app**  **Password: password**
-The database must first be seeded for this to work, and it will allow you to access all features, including the ReactJS Admin Dashboard.
+The database must first be seeded for this to work.
+It will allow you to access all features, including the ReactJS Admin Dashboard.

 ## Technologies Used